edufelip/meer-api/README.md

 ## Infrastructure Notes
 - Remote Postgres is the default; for the dev database set `SPRING_PROFILES_ACTIVE=local-db` and point `DB_*` to the dev instance.
+- PostGIS recommended: `CREATE EXTENSION IF NOT EXISTS postgis;` and KNN GiST index is auto-created from `data-postgres.sql` on boot in `local-db`.
 - Swagger UI: `http://localhost:8080/swagger-ui/index.html`; OpenAPI JSON at `/v3/api-docs`.

 ## Contributing